SamsonovAnton/QmakePatch/README.md

 	QT_HOST_LIBS:              ${QT_HOST_PREFIX}/usr/lib
 ````

-As can be seen, Qmake 3.x provides almost two dozens of variables, but only few
+As can be seen, QMake 3.x provides almost two dozens of variables, but only few
 of them can be customized by patching the executable file.
 Particularly, `QT_SYSROOT` and `QT_INSTALL_CONFIGURATION`, although
 not being dependent of other variables, are not easy to search and replace